ayoayco/blog/_drafts/2018-04-21-git-and-github-guide.md

 ---
-title: "How To Start Using Github for Learning and Project Development"
+title: "How To Start Using Github for Learning Development Technologies"
 permalink: "/git-and-github-guide"
 description: "I strongly believe that every developer should know Git and Github.
 Here's why."
 keywords: ""